 Each of the VPNs on this list will not only work well on your router, but they will also provide reasonably good speed, security and privacy.
 However, each VPN offers some kind of stand-out benefit as well.

-- ExpressVPN — Fastest and best overall VPN
+- ExpressVPN — Best overall VPN

 - NordVPN — Quick VPN with secure torrenting

 - VyprVPN — VPN provider with cutting-edge features

 - CyberGhost — VPN with added router configuration options